apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 the Spring Webflow, MongoDb, Hazelcast, Redis, etc forums to have experts review and recommend ideas.

 Typical questions in this category that are best answered elsewhere are:

+- How do I change TLS version from `A` to `B`?
 - Why does Azure/AWS/GCP work this way?
 - How do I configure SSL for Apache Tomcat, Jetty, Active Directory, etc?
 - How do I pass variables from one flow to the next in Spring webflow?
 - How do I tune up a hazelcast cluster?
 - Can you explain the steps needed to configure Redis Sentinel?
 - What is the recommended strategy for making MongoDb highly available?

+## Try Latest Patch Release

+It is quite possible that the problem you are trying to resolve has already been solved by the next patch release.
+A patch release is a conservative incremental improvement that includes bug fixes and small enhancements and is absolutely backward compatible with previous PATCH releases of the same MINOR release.
+For example, if you are currently on CAS version `6.5.1` and have run into a possible issue, you should consider upgrading to `6.5.2`, and 6.5.3` and so on to investigate further, assuming releases are of course availble and published.

+The project release schedule is [available here](https://github.com/apereo/cas/milestones), and you can always have a look at [published releases](https://github.com/apereo/cas/releases).

 ## Using `SNAPSHOT` Versions